porrupatata/postgresql_cloud_cluster/README.md

 # postgresql_cloud_cluster

-postgresql cluster with pgbouncer, pgbackrest and logical replication
+Postgresql cluster with pgbouncer, pgbackrest and logical replication.

+Creates cloud infraestructure ( curretnly only aws available ) and configures the cluster.

+It has helper roles to migrate/upgrade/clone currently existing DBs